TGlock/G9/README.md

 ---
 ### Static Files ###

-Static file handling functions are located in sender.js.
+Static file handling functions are located in sender.js and compress.js.

-These functions support scenarios such as file streaming from disk and/or compressing files below a certain size and storing sizes, etags, mimetypes and other data in a map such that responses can be sent immediately.
-The latter capability is associated with a file watcher to ensure changes are captured.
+These functions support streaming data from disk and/or compressing files below a certain size and storing meta data such as size, etag, mimetype, etc in a Map so responses may be sent instantly.

 ---
 ### Inspired by (in no particular order) ###
 - Koa.js
 - Hono.js
 - Blacksheep (Python)
+- Flask
+- Bottle
 - And many others